acidgenomics/docker/README.md

-# Docker recipes
+# Docker

 Dockerfile recipes for the [Acid Genomics Docker Hub images](https://cloud.docker.com/u/acidgenomics/).

 ## Build a specific image version

-Here's how to build the basejump toolkit against the current Bioconductor release.
+For example, build the basejump toolkit against the current Bioconductor release.

-Note that this script calls the recipe defined in `basejump/bioc-release/`:
+Note that this script calls the recipe defined in `./basejump/bioc-release/`:

 ```sh
 # [1] image  [2] tag